-With three weeks before the 2015 legislative session convenes, it's clear that politics will weigh more heavily than usual on its work.
+When the 2015 legislative session convenes today, politics will weigh more heavily than usual on its deliberations.
 Consider:

-- •The findings of the federal investigation into the lane closures at the George Washington Bridge are expected in the early months of the year. - •Two major issues involving the expenditure of billions in taxpayer money restoring the Transportation Trust Fund and covering the shortfall in the public pension system must be addressed. - •The state Assembly stands for election in November. - •Gov. Christie is expected to reveal whether he will seek the Republican presidential nomination. - •Potential gubernatorial candidates in both parties will seize the opportunity to emerge as early favorites.
+The findings of the federal investigation into the lane closures at the George Washington Bridge are expected in the early months of the year.

+Two major issues involving the expenditure of billions in taxpayer money - restoring the Transportation Trust Fund and covering the shortfall in the public pension system - must be addressed.

+The Assembly stands for election in November.

+Gov. Chris Christie is expected to reveal whether he'll seek the Republican presidential nomination.

+Potential gubernatorial candidates in both parties will seize the opportunity to emerge as early favorites.